kk-digital/kcg-scrapper/pinterest-scrapper/README.md

 3. download original pin img and save pin page source html
 4. compress output in `MAX_OUTPUT_SIZE_MB` archives

+A proxy list can be provided, the scraper cycles through the proxy list, rotating every `PROXY_ROTATE_MINUTES`.

+The number of workers to run can be specified.
+Each worker is an instance of a Chrome browser, so be careful of having enough free ram, ~2 GB per worker.
+If using proxies, set workers to at most 25% of available proxies, so when the scraper rotates it uses a not recently used proxy.

+Most general configuration can be provided via cli parameters.
+For detailed control you can modify any entry in the `settings.py` file; each entry is documented.

 ## Getting Started

 ### Prerequisites